 ITUP relied on multiple data sources to develop this comprehensive profile of California's remaining uninsured.
-This analysis uses commonly referenced population surveys measuring uninsured populations, including the National Health Interview Survey, the Current Population Survey and the California Health Information Survey.
-For each of these sources, the survey methodologies, timeframes and analyses vary, and therefore the estimates on California's uninsured, developed using these data sources, will vary.
+This analysis uses commonly referenced population surveys measuring uninsured populations, including the National Health Interview Survey, the Current Population Survey and the California Health Interview Survey.
+For each of these sources, the survey methodologies, timeframes and analyses vary, and therefore the estimates on California's uninsured developed using these data sources will vary.
 A brief description of each of the population surveys used for this fact sheet, and the respective findings, are included in the addendum.

-The following data charts offer a detailed profile of the remaining uninsured in California.
+The following data charts profile the remaining uninsured in California.